Questions about your benefits? Contact your HR administrator.

 1. Log onto the CMS Medicare Disclosure Website

-To submit the disclosure, employers must complete the process through the CMS online portal, which can be accessed by clicking here.
+To submit the disclosure, employers must complete the process through the CMS online portal, available through the CMS Medicare Part D disclosure portal.

 2. Complete the Disclosure Form